The continuing need to restore human rights and the rule of law in the North Caucasus region

 11.6 implement relevant recommendations issued by United Nations

-bodies, to which the Russian Federation remains a party.
+bodies related to conventions to which the Russian Federation remains

 12. The Assembly further invites all Council of Europe member